 My main research interests include

 A secondary area of interest involves the philosophical utility of reason, the scientific method, contemporary religion and non-religion, and free speech and offence.
-I am currently writing a book about the history of dance music cultures in London, 1980-2000, called It's a London Thing: How Rare Groove, Acid House and Jungle Remapped the City (2019).
-The book is now available from Manchester University Press).
+I recently authored a book about the history of dance music cultures in London, 1980-2000, called It's a London Thing: How Rare Groove, Acid House and Jungle Remapped the City (2019).
+The book is now available from Manchester University Press.

 I am also a researcher on Bass Culture, a 3-year AHRC-funded research project on the history and impact of Jamaican music (reggae and its many offshoots) in the UK.
 Research outputs will include a major exhibition, film and online resource.
 I will be contributing a monograph scheduled for publication in 2019.

 For help in contacting SOAS academics and advice on services to business and the community, please contact SOAS Enterprise on +44(0)20 7898 4837 or email email@example.com.

 For all press and media enquiries please call +44 (0)20 7898 4135 or email firstname.lastname@example.org